🎮

 The practical I/O story includes External MicroSD, Bluetooth 4.0, WiFi, USB OTG, 4G SIM, Micro USB, and Micro HDMI.
 These details matter because many retro buyers are also collectors, tinkerers, dock-and-TV players, or people with large libraries that need sensible storage and transfer options.

 TRDR Pocket leaves the strongest impression when you frame it as a recommendation for players who care about nostalgia, portability, and quick pick-up sessions.
-That framing keeps the review honest and stops the verdict from sliding into generic praise.
+That is also what turns the buying advice from noise into something useful.

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.